What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 Did you know that Hamburg has a Portuguese quarter?
 In the streets around the Ditmar-Koel-Straße, Hamburg’s Portuguese quarter grew up after Portuguese and Spanish immigrants settled here in the 1960s and ’70s.
 The area is not very large, but the streets are full of cafes, bars and restaurants serving food from Portugal, Spain and Italy.

 It’s here, in this area, some say you can find some of the best Portuguese food outside Portugal, and then especially the seafood served here.
-Some call the area of today a tourist trap, but our experience is that the food and wine are authentic and fresh. it was actually a Portuguese friend that recommended this area to us, as she found the food to be as good as back in Portugal.
+Some call the area of today a tourist trap, but our experience is that the food and wine are authentic and fresh. it was actually a Portuguese friend who recommended this area to us, as she found the food to be as good as back in Portugal.

 How to get to the Portuguese Quarter in Hamburg